A1300.05 Strategic Planning

 1. Perform an Issue Analysis:

-• Use the Interrelationship Digraph process to identify root causes and root effects of issues identified in SWOT analysis.
+• Use the Interrelationship Digraph process to identify root causes and root effects of issues identified in SOAR analysis.

 1. Identify Key Performance Metrics: